 Bernhard Goetz biography

-SynopsisBernhard Goetz, born November 7, 1947, is best known for his moniker "the Subway Vigilante".
+Bernhard Goetz, born November 7, 1947, is best known for his moniker "the Subway Vigilante."
 Following an assault in 1981, Goetz was infuriated by the lack of prosecution of the three assailants.
 He decided to start carrying a gun for protection.
 In 1984, four teenagers approached Goetz again, but this time Goetz shot all four, paralyzing one.
 The case made him a folk hero for many New Yorkers.

-Early LifeInfamous person.
-Born Bernhard Hugo Goetz on November 7, 1947 in Queens, New York.
+Infamous New Yorker and folk hero Bernhard Hugo Goetz was born on November 7, 1947, in Queens, New York.
 The youngest of four children, Goetz was raised largely in upstate New York.
 His father, a German immigrant, owned a bookbinding business and 300-acre dairy farm.
 At the age of 12, however, Goetz saw family life take a dramatic turn after his father was arrested on charges of molesting two 15-year-old boys.
 The elder Goetz pleaded guilty to disorderly conduct.

 Goetz thrived in a world of machines and precise calculations, but dealing with people was another story.
 He was dismayed at what he viewed as the crumbling social structure of New York City, and pushed hard for city officials to clean up his neighborhood.
-Then, in January 1981, he was attacked by three black teenagers at a subway station.
+Then, in January 1981, he was attacked by three teenagers at a subway station.
 He was lucky to escape with just a knee injury, but two of the three assailants managed to escape.
 The other spent just a few hours at a police station.
 Goetz was furious and, before the year was out, he applied for a gun permit.

 Suspecting he was being set up for another mugging, Goetz stood up and said, "You all can have it."
 Goetz started firing his revolver, wounding all four teens.
 When the train came to a stop, a startled Goetz ran out of the car and eventually fled the city, making his way to Concord, New Hampshire.
 Eight days after the shooting, Goetz finally turned himself into police.

 The New York City that Goetz returned to was a different place than the one he'd left.
 New Yorkers, tired of the crime that had gripped their home, vaulted Goetz to hero status.
 Joan Rivers sent Goetz a telegram of "love and kisses" and said she would help out with his bail money.
 T-shirts celebrating Goetz's actions sprang up everywhere.
 Goetz, who posted his own $50,000 bail, wanted none of it.
 At least not at first.
 "I'm amazed at this celebrity status," he told the New York Post.
-"I want to remain anonymous."

 Following the conclusion of his first trial, he'd become much more vocal about the problems facing the city.
 He pushed for all civilians to arm themselves, and told one reporter that Cabey's mother would have been better if she'd had an abortion.
 In 1996, a civil jury found in favor of the plaintiff, and awarded Cabey, who had been paralyzed by the shooting, $43 million in damages.
 Goetz immediately declared bankruptcy.

 As he started to do before his second trial, Goetz embraced celebrity.
-He's appeared in a pair of small films, pushed for the legalization of marijuana, made a run for the mayor's office, made a variety of television and radio appearances, and has even opened a new store, called Vigilante Electronics.
-He still resides in New York City.
+He appeared in a pair of small films, pushed for the legalization of marijuana, made a run for the mayor's office, made a variety of television and radio appearances and even opened a new store called Vigilante Electronics.